METplus Advanced Training Series

 - | VIRTUAL-LINK FOR THE MEETING PROVIDED TO REGISTERED PARTICIPANTS

-REGISTRATION to participate in the bi-weekly meetings, Google Meet will be used for the live sessions and they will be recorded and made available here.
+REGISTRATION is required to participate in the bi-weekly meetings, Google Meet will be used for the live sessions and they will be recorded and made available here.
 The recorded sessions will be available to everyone, so even if users are not registered for the live sessions, users may still follow along or catch up on any missed sessions by watching the recordings.
 The recordings will be available the day after the tutorial.

 The following platforms will be supported for hands-on training: